BishSingh/walmart-app/README.md

 ### Some minor things to observe

+- Uses Walmart Bagel Font.Colors and assets are all taken from Branding guide.
 - Supports Landscape & Portrait Rotation as ViewModels were used.
 - Error state handling when a product is not found
 - Each item in the product recommendation is clickable